ClusterM/wg-obfuscator/README.md

 target = 127.0.0.1:5555
 ```

-The application maintains its own internal address mapping table, so a single server-side obfuscator can handle connections from multiple clients—each with their own obfuscator instance—using just one server port.
+The application maintains its own internal address mapping table, so a single server-side obfuscator can handle connections from multiple clients - each with their own obfuscator instance - using just one server port.
 Likewise, on the client side, a single obfuscator can support connections to multiple peers (though this is rarely needed in typical use).

 The obfuscator automatically determines the direction (obfuscation or deobfuscation) for each packet, so the configuration files on both the client and server sides look nearly identical.
 The only thing that matters is that both sides use the same key.

 **The key** is simply a plain text string.
-Cryptographic strength is not required here—feel free to use any common word or phrase (longer is better, but even four or five characters is usually enough in practice).
+Cryptographic strength is not required here - feel free to use any common word or phrase (longer is better, but even four or five characters is usually enough in practice).
 The main thing is that your key is not the same as everyone else’s!

 ## Configuration